Spark-Bench

 Where did all these output fields come from?
 Let’s break them down.

-• Other Spark Settings: Because I didn’t specify any options in the config, these came from my default settings in my Spark installation.
+Because I didn’t define a master in my configuration file, this came from the environment variable SPARK_MASTER_HOST.- Other Spark Settings: Because I didn’t specify any options in the config, these came from my default settings in my Spark installation.
 If I had specified, say, a different driver port in the config, that would have overridden the default.

 I am not specifying any parallelism settings at any level of my config, not that it would matter if I was because there’s only one way to run one workload one time.
-The default setting for all parallelism options is false, meaning that it will not be parallel.

 Classic Benchmarking